livecycle/preevy/README.md

 In case you find a security issue or have something you would like to discuss refer to our security.md policy.

 #### Notice on preview environments exposure
-VMs are not exposed directly and instead are exposed via a tunnel created by the tunneling server.
+VMs are not exposed directly.
+For protection, they are exposed via a tunnel created by the tunneling server.
-Every compose service is exposed with a generated url in the following format:
+Every Compose service is exposed individually with a generated URL in the following format:
 `https://{service}-{[port]}-{envId}-{clientId}.{tunnel-server domain}`
-EnvId can be specified by the `up` command `id` flag, or by automatically generated by git context.
+- EnvId can be specified by the `up` command `id` flag, or automatically generated by git context.
-ClientId is a unique identifier based on the profile's public tunneling SSH key (generated in init).
+- ClientId is a unique identifier based on the profile's public tunneling SSH key (generated in init).
-When using the `*.livecycle.run`, all environments are publicly accessible, assuming you have knowledge of the urls.
+When using the `*.livecycle.run`, all environments are publicly accessible to those who know of the URLs.

 ## Contributing
 Found a bug?
 Have a missing feature?
 Please open an issue and let us know.